top of page

 In April 1937 Mabel attended the Provincial Policewomen's Conference in Leicester.
 Mabel wrote an article in which she stated it was unfair that male officers had to take statements from women offenders, make intimate inquiries in such cases as infanticide, watching female prisoners, attempted suicides and searching women's homes and lodgings.
 Mabel went onto state that there were 142 Police forces out of 181 in England and Wales without women police.
 Mabel went on to give reasons why so many police forces had no women officers which was often because of dilemmas of the Chief Constables.
 This was reported in the Leicester Evening Mail and Leicester Daily Mercury (31 & 32).

-In August 1937 Mabel was one of four women elected as a magistrate of the Bristol bench (33).
+The Western Daily Press reported on the 21st August 1937 that Mabel was one of four women elected as a magistrate of the Bristol bench.
+(33).

 An article in the Western Daily Press from 27th September 1937 confirmed Mabel was chairman of the Holiday House Committee and dealt with the practical side in setting up a vacation home for professional and business girls at Blagdon Hill near, Bristol called "Fairways" a holiday house of the Bristol Wayfarers' Club (34)

-An article from 30th March 1938 where Mabel was chief guest at the Swansea Soroptimist Club's annual dinner, Swansea reveals the extent of Mabel's activities.
+An article from South Wales Daily Post from 30th March 1938 where Mabel was chief guest at the Swansea Soroptimist Club's annual dinner, Swansea reveals the extent of Mabel's activities.

 • Chairman of Children's Work of the Diocesan Association for Moral Welfare.